Spear-Neil/SlabStore/README.md

 # SlabStore: A Write-Optimized and Space-Efficient Key-Value Store for Persistent Memory
 SlabStore is a DRAM-PMem hybrid key-value store based on a tailored slab PMem allocator.
 The index structure resides in volatile memory, and it maintains only records on PMem.
-For space-efficiency, it employs a slab allocation strategy like jemalloc and maintains selective persistence merely for allocator metadata.
+For space-efficiency, it employs a slab allocation strategy like jemalloc and maintains selective persistence merely for allocator's core metadata.
 Given that random small writes on PMem induced by frequent allocation/de-allocation are highly expensive (a single bit flipping in the bitmap triggers a 256-byte PMem media write), we also propose a write-coalescing technique that enables log-free reuse of garbage records/objects without additional write overhead.
 This is enabled by integrating a valid bit flag within the record layout that coordinates with both the PMem allocator and MVCC versioning system.
 We don't releasing garbage objects to the PMem allocator; instead, we cache them in thread-local structures for subsequent log-free reuse, which thus eliminates reclamation write cost.
 These garbage records are then reused for incoming updates by using the valid bit to enforce failure atomicity/crash consistency.
 As the valid bit write and record content writes are spatially local, writes will be combined in hardware buffers and then